entrix/selenium-example/README.md

 # selenium-example
-An example project of selenium using ChromeWebDriver, HtmlUnitDriver, FirefoxFriver
+A project of selenium using ChromeWebDriver to translate text via Google Translate

 ## Prerequisites ##